 The soap dish held court at various locations in the old Victorian home—the big yellow house—as it sustained its royal status throughout the years the family resided within.

-Court was first held upstairs beside the claw foot bathtub.
-The woman scooped the white Ivory bar from the dish, scrubbing the children’s skinned knees and alfalfa-entangled hair before wrapping each child in blanket-sized towels and carrying them downstairs, one by one, to the warmth of the oversized heat register to dry and dress in their flannel pajamas.
+“Court” was first held upstairs beside the claw foot bathtub.
+The woman scooped the white Ivory bar from the dish, scrubbing the children’s skinned knees and alfalfa-entangled hair before wrapping each child in blanket-sized towels and carrying them downstairs, one by one, to the warmth of the oversized heat register on the floor of the living room to dry and dress in their flannel pajamas.

 At other times, court was held at the guest sink in the small bathroom, not original to the yellow house but added years later in the empty space under the stairway.
 The woman placed a new Dove bar (her favorite) in the clean soap dish, and the beautiful, elongated white bar, embossed with the famous dove lasted quite some time in that location.